-Over half the schools who participated were Academy schools, with about a third of schools being Maintained schools.
+Two thirds of the schools who participated were Academy schools, with over a quarter of schools being Maintained schools.
 The vast majority of schools were categorised as Mainstream schools.

 Table 1: Descriptive statistics (number of pupils, and percentage of total sample) for gender, SEND and FSM